How Socializing Can Get Easier And Harder As You Grow Older

 People tend to get more comfortable with themselves as they get older

 This isn't to say that once someone becomes comfortable with themselves they rigidly lock their personality down for all time.
 You can still be open to changing or developing new facets of yourself.
 You can still identify traits that you want to improve upon.
-But you don't beat yourself up just because you want to spend a Saturday morning reading a fantasy novel.
+But you don't beat yourself up just because you want to spend a Saturday afternoon reading a fantasy novel.

 You can hang out with a wider range of people

-When you're younger you're stuck wherever your parents chose to live.
-If someone goes to university, they don't always have a ton of options about what school to go to either.
-When people get older and gain more independence and money they have more say about what kind of environment they want to be in.
-They can get out of their small, boring town.
-They can move to a new city or neighborhood that's filled with their type of people.
+When people get older and gain more independence and money they get more say about what kind of environment they want to be in.
+Some people come across as "late bloomers" not because they totally changed, but because they were finally able to put themselves in a setting where their true selves could blossom.
+They can get out of their small, boring town and move to a new city that's filled with their type of people.
+They can choose a job that plays to their strengths and style of socializing.
 They may live in an area that's not for them, but buy a car and easily be able to drive somewhere better on the weekends.
 If they prefer living alone they can afford to get their own place.

 People aren't jerks as much